plewis/plewis.github.io/phylogenetics/revbayes.md

     print("Q matrix: ", Qmatrix)

 This tells RevBayes to create a Jukes-Cantor instantaneous rate matrix with 4 states and store it in the variable <tt>Qmatrix</tt>.
-Note that you can use any variable name you want, but the symbol Q is commonly used for instantaneous rate matrices.
+Note that you can use any variable name you want; I've used Qmatrix here because the letter Q is commonly used for instantaneous rate matrices.

 Run your revised script in RevBayes now.